sav-che/TL-2/Authors/Chesnut, Victor King {std. Chesnut}.md

-> [!cite] BHL link: this entry starts at [page 88](https://www.biodiversitylibrary.org/item/103860#page/98/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 88](https://www.biodiversitylibrary.org/page/33265765) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Chesnut, Victor King (1867-1938), American chemist and ethnobotanist, student of E.L.
-Greene at the University of California, assistant in chemistry at this University 1890-1893, from 1894-1933 as assistant botanist, later botanist. (*Chesnut*).
+Greene at the University of California, assistant in chemistry at this University 1890-1893, from 1894-1933 as assistant botanist, later botanist.
+**Abbreviated name**: *Chesnut*

 #### Herbarium and types